-Aforementioned, metering is the process by which the camera measures the brightness of a subject and adjusts the exposure.
-There are a number of ways digital cameras do this.
+As mentioned above, metering is the process by which the camera measures the brightness of a subject and adjusts the exposure.
+There are several ways digital cameras do this.

 Most cameras will have these three basic metering modes:

-In this metering method, the camera breaks down the frame into a number of smaller frames and evaluates the amount of light in each frame.
+In this metering method, the camera breaks down the frame into several smaller frames and evaluates the amount of light in each frame.
 It then analysis the findings to obtain optimal exposure for the frame.

-The whole scene is accounted for, but special emphasis is laid upon the area that’s in focus.
+The whole scene is accounted for, but special emphasis is laid on the area that’s in focus.

 Evaluative metering is the default metering mode on pretty much every camera.
 The advantage of this method is that it works on almost any picture.
 However, if one area in your photographs differs significantly in lighting from others, you might run into problems.

-Spot metering, as the name suggests, only takes into account the centre AF point of the frame.
+Spot metering, as the name suggests, only considers the frame’s centre AF point.
 This works well on scenes with very significant differences in lighting, thus solving the problems we run into when using Evaluative metering.

 However, since the area from which it measures light is quite compact (anywhere between 1.5 to 10% of the total picture area), any mistakes in selecting the right spot can cause incorrect exposure.

 This is an alternative to Spot metering on all Canon EOS DSLRs.
-It is in many ways the stepping stone from Evaluative to Spot metering.
+In many ways, it is the stepping stone from Evaluative to Spot metering.

 Understanding metering: Centre-weighted average

-The easiest way of understanding this metering method is to consider it a mix between evaluative and partial metering modes.
+The easiest way of understanding this metering method is to consider it a mix of evaluative and partial metering modes.

-The entire image is taken into account, but special emphasis is laid on the subject in the centre.
-Also, there is no exposure compensation used here as it applies the same averaging pattern to every picture.
+The entire image is considered, but special emphasis is placed on the subject in the centre.
+Also, no exposure compensation is used here as it applies the same averaging pattern to every picture.

 So which one should you use?

-Just like with everything else in photography, this answer also depends on what kind of scene you’re shooting.
-If you’re a beginner though, we encourage that you step out of the super easy evaluative metering zone.
+Like everything else in photography, this answer also depends on your shooting scene.
+If you’re a beginner, we encourage you to step out of the super easy evaluative metering zone.

-Proper exposure can make or break a picture, and it’s something that can’t be fixed in post-production, so be sure of your choice and snap bangers!
+Proper exposure can make or break a picture, which can’t be fixed in post-production, so be sure of your choice and snap bangers!